chudkowsky/howcryptoworksbook/Chapter_05_Custody.md

 However, this flexibility introduces contract risk through potential bugs in wallet logic, evolving standards that may change rapidly, and limited availability outside the Ethereum ecosystem.
 The smart contract code becomes a critical attack surface that requires formal verification and careful auditing to ensure security properties hold under all conditions.

 Despite these limitations, smart contract wallets offer compelling solutions for complex organizational structures that need more sophisticated policy enforcement than traditional multisig can provide while maintaining more operational flexibility than qualified custodians typically allow.
+In EVM contexts, ERC-4337 currently provides the canonical account abstraction pathway.

 ---